 The figures above are gross sums due.
-Provision for doubtful debt is made separately.
+Provision for allowance of credit losses is made separately.
 Liquidity Risk

 The Council has a comprehensive cash flow management system that seeks to ensure that sufficient liquid funds are available if needed.
 At the present time, the Council has ready access to borrowing from the PWLB and other sources, so there is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.